 The official textbook for his course is Discovering the Cosmos, 2 nd edition by Robert Bless, which captures the philosophy of ASTRON 0088 quite well.
 However, the book is not required and should be regarded only as a useful reference if you want to have the lecture material reinforced by another source.
 A book I highly recommend is Coming of Age in the Milky Way, by Timothy Ferris.
 This is a book for popular audiences, not a textbook, but it covers a great deal of the material for the course in a clear and engaging way.
-Finally, a basic level astronomy textbook that I like is 21st Century Astronomy by Kay, Palen, and Blumenthal.
-This book provides a careful and accurate description of the logic of the scientific method.
+A basic level astronomy textbook that I like is 21st Century Astronomy by Kay, Palen, and Blumenthal, which provides a careful and accurate description of the logic of the scientific method.
+And finally, there is an excellent open source alternative, Astronomy from OpenStaX, which you can find here, and should be helpful in clarifying any technical concepts you might need for this or other astronomy courses.